 1. Prepare Beforehand.
 Do not wait until Sunday morning to discuss the day’s activities with your spouse or fiancé.
 Share with him your desires for the day.
 Remember this is about your husband honoring YOU for being a mom to his kids.
 It’s not about the kids.

 2. Connect the Dots.
 For the first few years of our marriage I expected Steve to “know” that I wanted him to honor me on Mother’s Day for the role I play in the lives of his kids.
 Big Mistake.
 I never expected his kids to honor me, because they have a mom.
 I grew up in a stepfamily and I knew my mother would be furious if I honored my stepmom.
 I never wanted to do that to my stepkids.
-But I did expect my husband to do it.
+But I did expect my husband to step up.
 He needed for me to explain this to him.
 If your husband refuses to hear your heart on this subject then you have a marriage problem, that needs to be addressed asap, not a Mother’s Day problem.

 3. The School Made Gift.
 It’s not uncommon for younger kids to make mom a present at school.
 This can be painful if the child shows or tells you about it, not realizing it might be hurtful.
 Some contemporary schools recognize that there might be more than one mother figure in the child’s life.
 But many do not.
 Remember the child isn’t intentionally shunning you.